ukushu/TOASTack/ReadMe.md

 2) Make your own design of ToastView or use `ToastSample1`, `ToastSample2`

-3) Add toast to stack of toasts:
+3) Add toast to the stack of toasts:
 ```
 Button(action: {
     // HERE